Easy Steps for Washing Clothes When Travelling

 The one thing I hated about visiting the laundromat when I was backpacking was sitting waiting for my clothes to wash for a couple of hours.
 These days many laundromats have free WiFi or a café is located nearby.

-Self-service laundromats are also often available at caravan parks making it easier for washing clothes while camping.
-You can put your clothes into the machine go back to the campsite and return an hour later when the washing is done.
-Caravan parks usually provide washing lines to dry clothes in the sun – but you will need to bring pegs as well.
+Self-service laundromats are also often available at caravan/RV parks making it easier to wash clothes while camping.
+You can put your clothes into the machine go back to your campsite and return an hour later when the washing is done.
+Caravan parks usually provide washing lines to dry clothes in the sun – but you will need to bring pegs as well and your own washing powder.

 If you’ve chosen to stay in a holiday apartment or chalet, sometimes a washing machine (and dryer) are provided.
-If this is something that is important to you, when choosing your short stay accommodation do your research.
+If this is important to you when choosing your short-stay accommodation do your research.

 To help you with how to choose the best accommodation for use the…